Anastasia Ndereba: IAAF and debut in Half marathon and Marathon competitions

-Anastasia made her debut in Half Marathon when she competed in the Torino Half Marathon, in Torino, Italy on September 23, 2001.
+Anastasia made her debut in Half Marathon when she competed in the Torino Half Marathon, in Turin, Italy on 23 September 2001.
 She won this race with a time of 1:12:36.

 In April 2002, Anastasia made her debut in the Turin Marathon in Turin, Italy.
 She won this race after placing a time of 2:29:27.
-Four months later, she won the Lille Métropole half marathon in Lille, France.
+Four months later, she won the Lille Métropole half marathon in Villeneuve-d'Ascq, France.
 She did this in 1:11:45.
-A month later, in 22 Sep 2002, she won the Turin Half marathon with a time of 1:12:09, improving her personal best on the track from the previous year.
+A month later, on 22 September 2002, she won the Turin Half marathon with a time of 1:12:09, improving her personal best on the track from the previous year.

-On October 27, 2002, she debuted in the Venezia Marathon in Venice, France.
+On 27 October 2002, she debuted in the Venezia Marathon in Venice, Italy.
 She won this race with a time of 2:29:03.
 This record surpassed her marathon record of 2:29:27 set in Turin earlier that year.
 From there, her performance declined noticeably throughout the year and the next.

-On May 3, 2003, Anastasia participated in the Indianapolis Life 500 Festival half marathon in Indianapolis USA.
+On 3 May 2003, Anastasia participated in the Indianapolis Life 500 Festival half marathon in Indianapolis, United States.
 She emerged second in a time of 1:11:59, four minutes more than her time in the Lile half marathon the previous year.
-In 1 Jun 2003, she participated in Suzuki Rock 'N' Roll marathon in San Diego usa.
+In 1 Jun 2003, she participated in Suzuki Rock 'N' Roll marathon in San Diego, United States.
 She emerged fourth with a time of 2:30:53.
-Her subsequent races in USA were in Dacenport, Falmouth, Flint, Park Forest, Philadelphia and Chicago between July and October.
+Her subsequent races in the United States were in Dacenport, Falmouth, Flint, Park Forest, Philadelphia and Chicago between July and October.
 She placed 9th, 14, 9th, 6th, 8th and 11th positions respectively in these races before returning to Kenya.